jacquev6/LowVoltage/doc/user_guide.rst

 As briefly described in the :ref:`tenets`, LowVoltage is built in successive layers of increasing abstraction and decreasing flexibility.

 The :ref:`actions` layer provides almost no abstraction over `the API <http://docs.aws.amazon.com/amazondynamodb/latest/APIReference>`__.
 It maps exactly to the DynamoDB actions, parameters and return values.
-It does convert between Python types and DynamoDB notation though.
+It does convert between :ref:`python-types` and DynamoDB notation though.

+    >>> table = "LowVoltage.Tests.Doc.1"
+    >>> connection(GetItem(table, {"h": 0})).item
+    {u'h': 0, u'gr': 0, u'gh': 0}

 The :ref:`compounds` layer provides helper that intend to complete actions in their simplest use cases.
 For example :class:`.BatchGetItem` is limited to get 100 keys at once and requires processing :attr:`.BatchGetItemResponse.unprocessed_keys`, so we provide :class:`.BatchGetItemIterator` to do that.
 The tradeoff is that you loose :attr:`.BatchGetItemResponse.consumed_capacity` and the ability to get items from several tables at once.
 Similarly :func:`.BatchPutItem` remove the limit of 25 items in :class:`.BatchWriteItem` but also removes the ability to put and delete from several tables in the same action.

+    >>> BatchPutItem(connection, table, {"h": 0, "a": 42}, {"h": 1, "b": 53})

-You can easily distinguish between actions and compounds because actions are passed to the :class:`.Connection` but compounds *receive* the connection as an argument: actions are atomic and compounds are able to perform several actions.
+You can easily distinguish between actions and compounds because actions are *passed to* the :class:`.Connection` but compounds *receive* the connection as an argument: actions are atomic while compounds are able to perform several actions.

 Someday, maybe, we'll write a Table abstraction and implement an "active record" pattern?
 It would be even simpler than compounds, but less flexible.